Convex-Dev/design/docs/cad/010_transactions/README.md

 - `:id` - the message ID of the transaction to correlate with the client
 - `:result` - the final result of the transaction (will be the error message if an error occurred)
 - `:error` - the error code (MUST `nil` if no error occurred, otherwise can be any Keyword)
-- `:log` - a vector of log entries cerated (may be omitted if no logs events occurred)
+- `:log` - a vector of log entries created (may be omitted if no logs events occurred)
 - `:info` - a Map of information reported by the peer to the client, which SHOULD include:
  - `:tx` - the 32-byte SHA3-256 hash of the signed transaction
  - `:loc` - the location of the transaction in consensus, as a vector `[block-index transaction-index]`